Modular Relations of the Tutte Symmetric Function: The Kernel of

 \end{itemize} Furthermore, let $T_{iso} \subseteq \mathbb{G}$ be the set of all elements that may be written as $\ell_{iso}(G,H)$ for some graphs $G$ and $H$, and let $T_{os} \subseteq \mathbb{G}$ be the set of all extensions $Ext(\ell_{os};G)$ for some $G$. \end{definition}

-The relation $\ell_{os}$ is so named because it was originally discovered by Orellana and Scott as the first known modular relation for the chromatic symmetric function \cite{ore}.
-It is easy to verify using Corollary \ref{cor:xfren} that $\ell_{os}$ is $X$-friendly.
+The relation $\ell_{os}$ is so named because it was originally discovered by Orellana and Scott as the first known modular relation for the chromatic symmetric function \cite{ore} (which is easy to verify using Corollary \ref{cor:xfren}).
 Penaguaio shows that any single graph in $\mathbb{G}$ (with coefficient $1$) may be expressed as a linear combination of complete multipartite graphs by repeatedly adding only elements of $T_{iso}$ and $T_{os}$ \cite{raul}.
 Since the set of chromatic symmetric functions of these graphs forms a basis for $\Lambda$ (see \cite{alif}), this is sufficient to show the following:

 \begin{theorem}[\cite{raul}, Theorem 2]

 Let $I_X \subseteq \mathbb{G}$ be the set of all linear combinations of elements of $T_{iso}$, and let $OS$ be the set of all linear combinations of elements of $T_{os}$.
 Then $span(I_X, OS) = Ker(X)$.